Getting Started

 • Social media (if applicable)

-One exception to the email invitations is the in the case of external VIPs, donors, etc. Work with your school communicator or Philanthropy to design a hard copy invitation and pull a mailing list.
+One exception to the email invitations is in the case of external VIPs, donors, etc. Work with your school communicator or the Office of Philanthropy to design a printed invitation and establish a guest list.

-All promotional material, hard copy and electronic, should contain 14 point type font and larger.
-Avoid fancy-looking and script fonts.
-Sans serif fonts are a good choice.
+All promotional material, print and electronic, should contain 14-point type font and larger.
+Avoid fancy-looking and script fonts; sans serif fonts are considered more legible.
+Work with your school communicator for all materials including invitations, programs and signage.

-Consult the Center for Plan Language for tips on drafting copy for promotional materials and correspondence (https://centerforplainlanguage.org/).
+Consult the Center for Plain Language for tips on drafting copy for promotional materials and correspondence.

-RSVPs should be tabulated on a spreadsheet generated from the Invitee List.
+RSVPs should be tabulated on a spreadsheet generated from the invitee list.
 Be sure to include any guests that may attend with the person invited and indicate “regrets” on the spreadsheet.
-Also, make sure to indicate any special needs or dietary preferences, if snacks or a meal will be served.
+Also, make sure to indicate any special needs or dietary preferences, if food will be served.

 Inclusion